-Local Housing Objectives Pursuant to clause 7.3.1 (b) of the R-Codes, the following Local Housing Objectives augment or add to the listed sections of the R-Codes.
-For all development that is not subject to the R- Codes, the following apply as Design Principles.
-Street S Deemed to Comply Pursuant to clause 7.3.1 (a) of the R-Codes, the following provisions replace the Deemed to Comply requirements in the listed sections of the R-Codes.
-For all development that is not subject to the R-Codes, the following apply as Deemed-to- Comply provisions.
-Setbacks Augment 5.1.2 P2.1 New 5.1.2 P2.3 Augment 6.1.3 P3 New 6.1.3 P3.1 Dwellings should not detract from the streetscape by being set back too close or too far from the front boundary when compared with adjacent properties or the predominant streetscape character.
-First floor development is to be adequately setback to maintain the predominant single storey appearance of the streetscape.
-Replace 5.1.2 C2.1 Replace 6.1.3 C3.1 Ground floor street setbacks to be an average of the two directly adjoining properties on either side of the proposed development.
+Housing Ob the R-Codes clause 7.3.1 (b) bjectives augm s.
+For all develo Sing Objectives of the R-Codes, the following Local ent or add to the listed sections of expense that is not subject to the R- expely as Design Principles.
+Street S Dwellings should not detract from the streetscape by being set back too close or too far from the front boundary when compared with adjacent properties or the predominant streetscape character.
+First floor development is to be adequately setback to maintain the predominant single storey appearance of the streetscape. provisions replace listed sections of ce the Deemed f the R-Codes.
+R-Codes, the f o Comply of the R-Codes, the following to Comply requirements in the For all development that is not ollowing apply as Deemed-to- rovisions.
+Ground floor street setbacks to be an average of the two directly adjoining properties on either side of the proposed development.
 First floor development shall not be located within 4 meters of the ground floor primary street setback; or First floor development shall not be visible from Carr Street when measured in accordance with 'Figure 2 - Line of Sight'.
-Lot Bounda ary Setbacks 1 Augment 5.1.3 P3.1 Augment 6.1.4 P4.1 Reduce impacts of building bulk on adjoining properties by maintaining a setback similar to any adjoining properties or the predominant development context while also complying with relevant overshadowing and visual privacy requirements.
+Lot Bounda ary Setbacks Augment 5.1.3 P3.1 Augment 6.1.4 P4.1 Reduce impacts of building bulk on adjoining properties by maintaining a setback similar to any adjoining properties or the predominant development context while also complying with relevant overshadowing and visual privacy requirements.